back to table of contents

 The "duplicate" menu item performs a copy and paste with a small offset so you can see the new boxes.
 You can drag them together to a new place on the screen.

 You can cut and paste between windows within Pd but cut/paste isn't integrated with the OS in any way.
-Cut/copy/paste for activated text in boxes isn't implemented yet, although in Linux and Irix at least you can "X-paste" into and out of "text" dialogs (created with the "edit text" menu item.)
+Cut/copy/paste for activated text in boxes isn't implemented yet, although in Linux at least you can "X-paste" into and out of "text" dialogs (created with the "edit text" menu item.)

 To change a text item, you can select it and then edit the text.
 If you only click once, the entire text is selected and your typing will replace everything.
 Click again and drag to select a portion of the text to retype.